llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Questioning the possible ties of linguistics to various professions is not necessarily new, yet few resources have been dedicated to detecting communication issues and improving communication within multilingual countries.

 More interesting in the pivot of looking at persons who are already multilingual in a field, and noting if they have sufficient training and resources when their primary language is not the dominant language of the country in which they practice.
-One study did investigate Spanish–English bilingual psychotherapists and their Personal and professional language development and use.
-Another study was conducted on instances where nurses double as interpreters (a study of Spanish-speaking patients in a US primary care setting).
+One study did investigate Spanish–English bilingual psychotherapists and their Personal and professional language development and use. {% cite verdinelli2009spanish %}.
+Another study was conducted on instances where nurses double as interpreters (a study of Spanish-speaking patients in a US primary care setting) {% cite elderkin2001nurses %}.

 olivares_washington_ICE2020  treisman_ICE2020 bbc_ICE2020 cassady_ICE2020 lambe_ICE2020